-This video from the USA is called Life Expectancy Dropping for White Non-Grads.
+This 20 April 2016 video from the USA is called Life Expectancy for White Women Declines in U.S.

 By Patrick Martin in the USA:

 According to a study conducted for the professional journal Health Affairs, life expectancy is falling for significant sections of the working class in the United States, and in some cases has reverted to levels not seen in half a century.